 Noticing that your cat is losing fur can be concerning for any pet owner.
 Fortunately, fur loss is very common and may be nothing to worry about.

-To help reassure you, we’ve talked to a FirstVet vet to find out what you need to know about alopecia in cats.
+To help reassure you, FirstVet vet Dr Jessica May discusses what you need to know about alopecia in cats.

 Alopecia is common among cats and a common cause for a vet check-up.
 Generally, these cat alopecia causes are simple for vets to diagnose and treat to make sure your feline remains furry!